gaqzi/reflections/content/python/pathlib.md

 tags: Python
 ---

 When I first encountered Python's `pathlib` module for path manipulation, I brushed it aside assuming it to be just an OOP way of doing what `os.path` already does quite well.
 The official doc also dubs it as the `Object-oriented filesystem paths`.
 However, back in 2019 when [this](https://code.djangoproject.com/ticket/29983) ticket confirmed that Django was replacing `os.path` with `pathlib`, I got curious.

 The `os.path` module has always been the de facto standard for working with paths in Python.
 But the API can feel massive as it performs a plethora of other loosely coupled system related jobs.
 I've to look things up constantly even to perform some of the most basic tasks like joining multiple paths, listing all the files in a folder having a particular extension, opening multiple files in a directory etc. The `pathlib` module can do nearly everything that `os.path` offers and comes with some additional cherries on top.

 ## Problem with Python's path handling

 Traditionally, Python has represented file paths as regular text strings.
-So far, using paths as strings with `os.path` module has been adequate although a bit cumbersome .
+So far, using paths as strings with `os.path` module has been adequate although a bit cumbersome.
 However, paths are not actually strings and this has necessitated the usage of multiple modules to provide disparate functionalities that are scattered all around the standard library, including libraries like `os`, `glob`, and `shutil`.
 The following code uses three modules just to copy multiple python files from current directory to another directory called `src`.

 ```python
 from glob import glob